-As a result of new regulations, the Department is proposing modifications to the current operating permits that may require the permittee to upgrade the facilities and construct new control technologies and to increase monitoring.
-This cost analysis provides estimates for the City to upgrade to either a single mechanical facility with disinfection or to two land application systems in the current facility locations.
-It is unknown to the Department how the City will upgrade in order to comply with new effluent limitations.
+As a result of new regulations, the Department is proposing modifications to the current operating permit that may require the permittee to upgrade the facility and construct new control technologies.
+The Department has considered the eight (8) criteria presented in subsection 644.145 RSMo to evaluate the cost associated with the new permit requirements.

-The Department considered the eight (8) criteria presented in subsection 644.145 RSMo when evaluating the cost associated with the relevant actions.
-Using this analysis, the Department finds that an oxidation ditch is the most practical and affordable option for your community.
-The construction and operation of an oxidation ditch will ensure that the individuals within the community will not be required to make unreasonable sacrifices in their essential lifestyle or spending patterns or undergo hardships in order to make the projected monthly payments for sewer connections.
+The Department finds that a land application system is the most practical and affordable option for the Village of Fountain 'N Lakes.
+The construction and operation of a land application system will ensure that the individuals within the community will not be required to make unreasonable sacrifices in their essential lifestyle or spending patterns or undergo hardships in order to make the projected monthly payments for sewer connections.
+Also, a land application treatment system has the potential to generate agricultural revenues that could offset cost.
+This can include, but is not limited to, revenue from the sale of a forage or grain crop as well as rent from livestock grazing.

-In accordance with 40 CFR § 122.47(a)(1) and 10 CSR 20-7.031(11), compliance must occur as soon as possible.
-Therefore, based on this analysis including the Rural Population Sustainability Assessment Tool the permit holder has received an eight (8) year schedule of compliance for the design and construction of an oxidation ditch.
-The following suggested milestones are an example of a timeline that will keep the permit holder on track to maintain compliance with this permit.
-It should be noted that once the permit holder's engineer has completed facility design with actual costs associated with compliance of this permit, it may be necessary for the permit holder to request additional time within the schedule of compliance.
-The department is committed to review all requests for additional time in the schedule of compliance where adequate justification is provided.
+In accordance with 40 CFR 122.47(a)(1) and 10 CSR 20-7.031(11), compliance must occur as soon as possible; therefore, based on this analysis, the permit holder previously received an eight (8) year schedule of compliance for the design and construction of a land application system.
+While this Cost Analysis for Compliance determined a longer schedule may be needed due to changes in the economic status of the community since the schedule was established, this facility has no plans to pursue upgrades, therefore an extension is not necessary.

+The following suggested milestones can be used by the permittee as a timeline toward compliance with permit requirements.
+Once the permit holder's engineer has completed facility design with actual costs associated with permit compliance, it may be necessary for the permit holder to request additional time within the schedule of compliance.
+The Department is committed to review all requests for additional time in the schedule of compliance where adequate justification is provided.